So what makes for a good HVAC thermometer?

 The display can show up to four temperature results at the same time which comes in handy in a variety of scenarios.

-A very nice feature is the real time data logger which the the data held on a SD-card and can be taken out saved and copied.
+A very nice feature is the real-time data logger which the data held on an SD-card and can be taken out saved and copied.

 Best HVAC Thermometers Comparison Chart